 Skin Protection Strategies

-- Require children in terms 1 & 4 to wear broad-brimmed or legionnaire hats whenever they are outside (e.g. recess, lunch, sport, excursions).
+- Require children throughout the year to wear broad-brimmed or legionnaire hats whenever they are outside (e.g. recess, lunch, sport, excursions).

-- Children will be required to wear the school hat whenever they are outside during term 1 and 4 and at the discretion of staff or themselves during terms 2 and 3.
+- Children will be required to wear the school hat whenever they are outside.

-- Encourage the daily application of sunscreen before school and prior to the lunch break.
+- Encourage the daily application of sunscreen before school.

 - Direct children who do not have hats with them to play (remain) in the area protected from the sun.
 No hat – No P.E. lesson/sport.